rara-wosho/pds-manager/README.md

+# REACT JS + SUPABASE + TANSTACK QUERY

+# Activity: Web app that performs crud with a relational database

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.